ArlenMuc/Blanka-punish-guide/README.md

         Critical Art

 Dan

     No punishes, not even v-reversal which will leave Blanka at +4 if done as soon as possible

+Rose

+    No punishes

-* Guide has been updated as of patch Ver.05.020
+* Guide has been updated as of patch Ver.06.021